 The following year, Cassidy perished in a fire in his Los Angeles apartment caused by one of his own cigarettes.

 David Cassidy spent his time away from The Partridge Family performing concerts around the world when his popularity reached rabid heights.
 In 1974, Cassidy had a show in London in front of 35,000 screaming fans.
-During the event, the crowd surged, and 800 people lunged forward, causing numerous injuries and one death.
-Fourteen-year-old Bernadette Whelan never regained consciousness and died two days later.
+During the event, the crowd surged, and 800 people lunged forward, causing numerous injuries.
+Fourteen-year-old Bernadette Whelan never regained consciousness and passed two days later.

 The London tragedy impacted the singer for the rest of his life.
 In the immediate aftermath, Cassidy wrote a letter of condolence to Whelan's family and told interviewers, "My first reaction was that I was totally brought down.
 I feel responsible, and yet I don't feel responsible."